 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 The Authority utilizes the City of Tulsa's investment policy to limit its exposure to credit risks.
 The City's investment policy prohibits purchasing any investments rated below AA at the time of purchase.
-As of June 30, 2011 and 2010, the U.S. agencies obligations included in the City's pooled investment portfolio were rated Aaa and AAA by Moody's and Standard & Poor's, respectively.
+As of June 30, 2012 the U.S. agencies obligations included in the City's pooled investment portfolio were rated Aaa and AA+ by Moody's and Standard & Poor's, respectively.
+As of June 30, 2011 the ratings were Aaa and AAA by Moody's and Standard & Poor's, respectively.

 Custodial Credit Risk - The City's investment policy requires that demand deposits be collateralized at least by 110% of the amount that is not federally insured.
 Securities pledged as collateral are held by a third party.
 Joint custody safekeeping receipts are held in the name of the depository institution, but pledged to the City.
 The securities cannot be released, substituted, or sold without the City's approval and release of the security.
 Certificates of deposit are, according to the City's investment policy, to be collateralized at least by 102% of the amount that is not federally insured.
-As of June 30, 2011 and 2010, none of the deposits in the pooled portfolio were exposed to custodial credit risk.
+As of June 30, 2012 and 2011, none of the deposits in the pooled portfolio were exposed to custodial credit risk.
 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 All safekeeping receipts for investment instruments are held in accounts in the City's name, and all securities are registered in the City's name.
-Therefore, none of the Authority's investments as of June 30, 2011 and 2010 were exposed to custodial credit risk.
+Therefore, none of the Authority's investments as of June 30, 2012 and 2011 were exposed to custodial credit risk.

 Concentration of Credit Risk - The Authority utilizes the City's investment policy to determine the amount that may be invested in any one issuer.
 While the City may choose to maintain one hundred percent of its investment portfolio in U.S. Treasury bills, notes, and bonds, at no time will the portfolio be composed of more than seventy percent of related federal agencies.
+At June 30, 2012, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and Federal National Mortgage Association constituted approximately 17%, 15%, 22%, and 21%, respectively, of its total pooled investment portfolio.
 At June 30, 2011, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and Federal National Mortgage Association constituted approximately 17%, 15%, 19%, and 13%, respectively, of its total pooled investment portfolio.
-At June 30, 2010, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and Federal National Mortgage Association constituted approximately 11%, 10%, 14%, and 10%, respectively, of its total pooled investment portfolio.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) June 30, 2011 and 2010
+(A Component Unit of the City of Tulsa, Oklahoma) Notes To Basic Financial Statements (in thousands of dollars) Years Ended June 30, 2012 and 2011